adobe/aepsdk-messaging-ios/Documentation/sources/how-to-call-native-from-javascript.md

 }
 ```

-### Post the Javascript message from your In-App Message
+## Post the Javascript message from your In-App Message

 Now that the in-app message has been displayed, the final step is to post the javascript message.

 Continuing from the previous example, the developer is going to post the "myInappCallback" message from their HTML, which will in turn call the handler previously configured:

-(The HTML in this example is intended only to demonstrate how the functionality works.)

 ```html
 <html>